phpbb/documentation/development/development/css_standards.rst

     clarity, not your personal preference of how to get clever within the spec.” - Idan Gazit

--  Don’t try to prematurely optimize your code; keep it readable and understandable.
+-  Don’t try to prematurely optimize your code; keep it readable and understandable
--  All code should look like a single person typed it, even when many people are contributing to it.
+-  All code should look like a single person typed it, even when many people are contributing to it
--  We use a strictly enforced agreed-upon style based on existing common patterns.
+-  We use a strictly enforced agreed-upon style based on existing common patterns

 Meaningful Whitespace
 ---------------------

 Only one style should exist across the entire source of all your code-base.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

 -  Never mix spaces and tabs for indentation.
-Stick to your choice without fail. (**Preference: tabs**)
+Stick to your choice without fail (**Preference: tabs**)
--  Choose the number of preferred characters used per indentation level. (**Preference: 4 spaces**)
+-  Choose the number of preferred characters used per indentation level (**Preference: 4 spaces**)

 .. warning::